-If you are installing a CD-ROM drive, Micronics recommends the installation of an IDE CD-ROM drive.
-The instructions below will help you with the installation, but also refer to the documentation that accompanied your CD-ROM drive.
+The instructions below will help you with a CD-ROM drive installation, but also refer to the documentation that accompanied your CD-ROM drive.

 Before starting the setup and installation, make sure your computer is off and the power cord is disconnected from the wall outlet.
 Your CD-ROM drive kit should contain the following items for a successful installation: